-Digital collaboration - EDI
+Digital collaboration - EDI / SCSN

 Request quotes, process all received information and then enter endlessly long orders into your order system.
 It can all be much easier and more fun!
 We are further implementing chain integration.

 What is EDI?